AD-SDL/rpl-summer-2022/gillian/README.md

 * I sent my poster draft to Carla for feedback
 * I finished a draft of my 150-word abstract and kept thinking of title ideas
 * I set up the next test of our code with Casey at 12:30
+* We all tested the protocol including three replicate assay plates.
+There were minor issues with plate definitions and the software slowing down, but it was relatively successful and almost ready to test with the real materials

+### 7/20
+* I attended a resume workshop and updated my resume to include this internship.
+I still have changes to make to the format and things to add to make it more representative of my experience level but it is improving
+* I finished a second draft of my poster and resent it to Arvind for feedback
+* I went through the code and made more detailed comments that describe the procedure as it is supposed to happen